-Nvidia RTX 4070 price speculation
+Nvidia GeForce RTX 4070 price speculation

-Nvidia RTX 4070 specs rumours
+Nvidia GeForce RTX 4070 specs rumours

 New whispers claim that the RTX 4070 shares specs with the RTX 3070, as it’ll pack 5,888 CUDA cores.
 In addition, the mid-range RTX 4000 card now apparently rocks 12GB GDDR6X VRAM, just like the cancelled RTX 4080 model.
+However, the RTX 4070 boost clock may be 45% higher than its predecessor.

-Thanks to Moore’s Law is Dead, we now have RTX 4070 renders that provide a glimpse at the GPU’s cooling situation.
+Thanks to YouTuber Moore’s Law is Dead, we now have RTX 4070 renders that provide a glimpse at the GPU’s cooling situation.
 According to the YouTuber, the graphics card looks like a more compact version of the RTX 3080, but wields a slightly larger fan.

-Nvidia RTX 4070 benchmark rumours
+Nvidia GeForce RTX 4070 benchmark rumours

 The graphics card will likely still use the same 12-pin PCIe 5.0 power connector, but its comparative RTX 3090 performance might be matched with a similar 350W TDP.
 So, if your rig’s using one of the best power supplies for RTX 3000 cards, your RTX 4070 upgrade probably won’t require a shiny new PSU.